 George Washington University, School of Medicine and Health Sciences, Candidate for Doctor of Medicine (MD) (2011-2015)

-Examkrackers has adapted their well-regarded Comprehensive CBT Review MCAT preparation course to the unique needs of Scripps Post-Bac students.
-At just four hours a week, this course respects the heavy course load of Post-Bac students while guiding them to extract high-yield MCAT topics from their science courses.
-Examkrackers MCAT courses emphasize critical thinking and active learning with short lectures and in-class testing.
+At just four hours a week, our MCAT prep course respects the heavy course load of Post-Bac students while guiding them to extract high-yield MCAT topics from their science courses.
+The MCAT courses emphasize critical thinking and active learning with short lectures and in-class testing.
 In addition to this tailor-made course, students will have access to question databases, medical school application advice, and time management support.